ismailmechbal/playbook/source/content/process/mvp.html.md

 <br>
 ### Step 2 - Definition
 Goal: Define the potential solution to be built in order to attack the problem or opportunity.
-Explore as many ways of solving the problems as possible, regardless of how realistic, feasible, or viable they may or may not be.
+Come up with lots of ways to solve the problem.
+Brainstorm with and discuss solutions that might seem "wild" or "out there".
 This module helps to build a shared understanding across stakeholders and the tech team.
 The team should be prepared to constantly ask, “How might we...”. in a collaborative design format and should be prepared to generate, develop, and